thenishkarshagarwal/satyenderyadav.github.io/_posts/2021-01-11-so-you-want-to-learn-hacking.md

 i.e. here's a **roadmap** of all the things you should know to become a *__1337 h4x0r__*.
 <br>
 - typing skills [TOUCH TYPING]
+- basic computer skills [a+ practical]
-- command line skills [cmd, console, terminal, powershell, etc]
+- command line skills [cmd, powershell, terminal]
 - networking skills
-- familiarity with OSs & distributions [OFC!]
 - programming skills
-- reading interest [read a lot of books]
 <br>
 <br>